-More than 300 million people in the world suffer from depression, making it one of the most common mental disorders among humans.
+More than 300 million people in the world suffer from depression, making it one of the world’s most common mental disorders.
 Does getting high help?

-If you’re one of those 300 million (or your loved one), then you’ve probably already read hundreds of articles on how to beat depression.
+If you, or your loved one, is one of those 300 million then you’ve probably already read hundreds of articles on how to beat depression.

 Most of them revolve around things like “exercise”, “get a routine” or my favorite — “challenge negative thoughts”.

-These tips probably make sense in some universe, but they are pointless in practice, as they are mostly written by people who have never experienced the unrelenting grip of this disorder.
+These tips probably make sense in some universe, but they can feel pointless in practice and seem to have been written by people who have never experienced the unrelenting grip of this disorder.

-However, as medicine makes quantum leaps with each passing year, researchers are starting to wonder whether depression is actually fueled by a misalignment in our endocannabinoid system.
+However, as medicine makes great leaps with every year, some researchers are starting to consider if depression is actually fueled by a misalignment in our endocannabinoid system.